Plant Things: Urban Gardening

 There truly is so much joy and appreciation in growing your own food.
 We don’t use any pesticides in our garden.
 All little pests (ants, aphids, birds, and caterpillars) are hand-picked off, shooed away, blasted with the water hose, and/or relocated elsewhere to give our plants the highest success rate of growing luscious green leaves and delicious fruits and vegetables in the city of Phoenix.
 This is what we call, “coexisting”.

 On top of working on our edible urban garden, we have now incorporated plants inside our house!
-Once we bought a few, we never stopped buying them every chance we got.
-We now have over 50 indoor tropical plants, succulents, and cacti; all living indoors.
-Let me tell you, indoor gardening has proven more difficult than an outdoor garden.
+Let me tell you, indoor gardening has proven more difficult than an outdoor garden, in my experience.

 There is still a lot for us to learn but we are willing to try, fail, learn, try again, and succeed!
 Have questions or suggestions, please contact me!
-I’d love all the help I can get and would love to share my journey with those who ask.
+I’d love all the help I can get and would love to share my journey with those who are curious.
 Enjoy!